Programmers-Paradise/Krypto_Sleuth/README.md

 Participants are needed to submit their solutions in the [submission Folder 📂](https://github.com/Programmers-Paradise/Krypto_Sleuth/tree/main/Submissions)

-For detailed instruction visit [Instructions📜](https://github.com/Programmers-Paradise/Krypto_Sleuth/blob/main/Instructions.pdf)
+For detailed instructions visit [Instructions📜](https://github.com/Programmers-Paradise/Krypto_Sleuth/blob/main/Instructions.pdf)

+*NOTE - There is no need to write codes for the event but it is very much appreciated if participants do write programs for deciphering the messages...*

 ## *_This Event is Open For All_*